 In the September 1919 session of the Imperial Legislative Council at Shimla, a committee was set up by W. E. Crum that recommended a metro line for Kolkata.
 This line was supposed to connect Bagmari in the east to Benaras Road, Salkia, in Howrah in the west via a tunnel beneath Hooghly River.
 The estimated construction costs were £3,526,154, about Rs 4.28 crore (US$600,000) based on current exchange rates, and the proposed deadline was 1925–1926.
 The proposed line was 10.4 km long, about 4 km shorter than the current East-West Corridor, which would connect East Bengal Railway in Bagmari and East Indian Railway in Benaras Road, according to different historical sources.

 It is obvious that such networks are developed to get rid of the notorious traffic jams and such related problems but at the same time, metro projects can also be seen as an asset to the city.
-The pace at which metro projects are being developed in our age couldn't be done at the time when Kolkata metro was being developed.
+The pace at which metro projects are being developed in our age couldn't be done at the time when the Kolkata Metro was being developed.
 Indeed it took around 23 years to develop the network.

 Although it was a very indigenous project, the time taken in its construction was far greater than expected.
 Today, a metro network gets operational in less than five years but those were the days of greater struggles and a lot of bureaucratic hurdles.
-The typical government agencies were working for its development which made the process a little bit late.
+The typical government agencies were working on its development which made the process a little bit late.

 The services began for the first time on the first stretch of Kolkata Metro on 24 October 1984 with an operational line of 3.40 km with five stations served between Esplanade and Bhowanipur.
 The commuter service was extended to Tollygunge on 29 April 1986, covering a further distance of 4.24 km, making the service available over a distance of 9.79 km with 11 stations on the network.

-Since 1905, the capital of India was shifted to Delhi and this can be one reason of the delayed development of Metro services in Kolkata.
+Since 1905, the capital of India was shifted to Delhi and this can be one reason for the delayed development of Metro services in Kolkata.
 When Delhi planned to have its metro network, it took less than 5 years to make its first stretch operational.
-The concept of a mass rapid transit for New Delhi first emerged from a traffic and travel characteristics study which was carried out in the city in 1969.
-It was because of the terrain and geographical structure of Delhi where road traffic was the main mode of transportation.
+The concept of mass rapid transit for New Delhi first emerged from a traffic and travel characteristics study that was carried out in the city in 1969.
+It was because of the terrain and geographical structure of Delhi that road traffic was the main mode of transportation.
 As the population of the city increased and different cities developed in its surroundings, it became urgent for the government to find a solution for the increasing traffic of Delhi and as a result, different plans were laid down and construction began for the Delhi Metro Rail Project on October 1, 1998, many stakeholders were participation in the venture.

 Unlike Kolkata Metro, a special purpose vehicle (SPV) called Delhi Metro Rail Corporation was set up for the work and it was given all the independence to carry out the works smoothly.
-As a result, the first line of Delhi Metro, Red Line got operational on December 24, 2002 with the then prime minister Atal Bihari Vajpayee inaugurating the same.
+As a result, the first line of the Delhi Metro, the Red Line got operational on December 24, 2002, with the then prime minister Atal Bihari Vajpayee inaugurating the same.
 Delhi metro from then onwards has been developing very fast and it has an operational network of 348 km today while there are under construction projects as well.

-Afterwards, the construction of Metro projects has become a quite easier task and India has a wide network of operational metro networks from north to south.
+Afterward, the construction of Metro projects has become a quite easier task and India has a wide network of operational metro networks from north to south.
 There are many more metro networks being developed in different cities and DMRC is playing a crucial role in this process for which it is often regarded as the mother organization of Metro projects in India.

 Apart from these all, a lot more different projects are coming in different parts of the country.
 There are three RRTS projects coming up in NCR.
 The first amongst these three is the Delhi–Meerut Regional Rapid Transit System which is an 82.15 km long, under-construction, semi-high speed rail corridor connecting Delhi, Ghaziabad, and Meerut.
-The others are Metrolite and Metro Neo which are going to change the scenario of urban mobility sector in India.
+The others are Metrolite and Metro Neo which are going to change the scenario of the urban mobility sector in India.